geoshad/overthewire_bandit/SOLUTIONS.md

 ## Level 11 → 12

 Escalating to Level 12 involved decoding and printing the contents of a file, wherein its letters had been rotated 13 positions (ROT13).
-In order to rotate the letters, the contents of `data.txt` was passed through the `tr` command, revealing the translated text.
+In order to rotate the letters back to normal, the contents of `data.txt` was passed through the `tr` command, revealing the translated text.

 ```bash
 > cat data.txt | tr 'A-Za-z' 'N-ZA-Mn-za-m'
 JVNBBFSmZwKKOP0XbFXOoW8chDz5yVRv
 ```

+## Level 12 → 13